marwanhawari/guides/go/README.md

     * Read html report using `go tool cover --html coverage.out`

 * Manually run formatting with `go fmt`
+* Go passes-by-value for functions.
+Need to explicitly used `*` character in function declarations to pass by reference (even slices/maps/structs).

 ## Go packages